Starting a New Club:

 5. Have fun!

 As with every school, the GSW views club membership as a privilege, meaning that Apprentices and Magisters earn the right to join clubs by keeping up with their classes, and by progressing in their studies.
 We love clubs; we know they're fun and that they can be very useful and teach.
 That said, they must come second to class work.
 Hence, the following:

-Apprentices may belong to one club for each Level of study.
-Example: an Apprentice studying at Level 1 could belong to 1 club, a Second Year Apprentice to 2 clubs, etc.
+Apprentices are advised to only belong to one club for each Level of study.
+Example: an Apprentice studying at Level 1 could belong to 1 club, a Second Year Apprentice to 2 clubs, etc. While this is not a rule, it may help you to better balance your studies and social life here at GSW.

 Requirements for Club Presidents

 All club members should show regular progress in their class work while in the club.
 Club advisers have the right to have Apprentices temporarily become inactive in the club if they fail to progress in their schoolwork.

 Putting Clubs on Hiatus and/or Disbanding Clubs